Serving in tennis can be stressful unless you’re confident that you can consistently hit your spots.

 Your toss happens with your non-dominant hand.
 It requires a lot more fine-tuning to get it right than one might think.

-How high you throw your toss is entirely up to you, but is often based on your height, playing style, and speed so you’ll have to experiment to find the best toss height for you.
+How high you throw your toss is entirely up to you, but it’s often based on your height, playing style, and speed so you’ll have to experiment to find the best toss height for you.

 You need to throw the ball high enough so that by the time it falls, it’s making contact with the sweet spot of the racket – not near the bottom of the frame, or the top of the frame, but right in the center.